 Since an espresso macchiato is mostly about the espresso, you want a quality shot – or two if you’re making a doppio (double).

-That means about 7 grams (a quarter of an ounce) of freshly ground beans tamped into a portafilter and extracted over 25 seconds.
+That means about 7 grams of freshly ground beans tamped into a portafilter and extracted over 25 seconds.

-For the milk froth, you need just 10-50 milliliters (between a half to 3.5 tablespoons) to top off an espresso macchiato.
-The problem is you can’t produce decent froth with anything less than about 7 fluid ounces.
+For the milk froth, you need just a spoonful to top off an espresso macchiato.
+The problem is you can’t produce decent froth with anything less than about 7 ounces (207 milliliters).
 Even making a doppio espresso macchiato only calls for half that.

 And don’t even contemplate the two absolute no-nos: tossing out fresh milk or frothing the same milk twice.
 That’s bad karma or bad foam – bad news either way.

-Once you have a luscious microfoam, use a teaspoon to deliver the froth into the center of the glass.
-Work with a scale and add half the weight of the espresso in foam.
-In other words, top a 25 gram (just shy of an ounce) shot, for instance, with about 12 grams (almost half an ounce) of froth.
+Once you have luscious microfoam, use a teaspoon to deliver the froth into the center of the glass.
+Work with a coffee scale and add half the weight of the espresso in foam.
+In other words, top a 25 gram shot, for instance, with about 12 grams of froth.

 Latte vs Cappuccino vs Macchiato: Ebony and Ivory in Perfect Harmony